xoceanmodel/xroms/README.md

 ## Installation

+You can create an environment for this package with conda:

+    conda create --name XROMS python=3.8 --file requirements-conda.txt

-You can install this locally and so that it is editable (`-e`), and with the required packages:
+Then you can install additional required packages with xroms so that it is editable (`-e`):

     git clone git@github.com:hetland/xroms.git
     cd xroms
-    pip install -r requirements.txt -e .
+    pip install -r requirements-pip.txt -e .

 Or:

     pip install git+git://github.com/hetland/xroms

+If you already have an environment you'd like to use or just want to install in your regular Python, you can install with conda, then with pip:

+    conda install --file requirements-conda.txt
+    git clone git@github.com:hetland/xroms.git
+    cd xroms
+    pip install -r requirements-pip.txt -e .

 Additionally installing [bottleneck](https://github.com/pydata/bottleneck/) is supposed to improve the speed of `numpy`-based calculations.